 For runners who land on their mid- or forefoot and those who have knee or hip issues, training shoes with lower offsets can be ideal for logging miles, since higher offsets tend to shift strain toward the knees and hips.
-Runners who are racing or doing speedwork might also prefer to wear lighter and more responsive shoes to get an extra boost down the backstretch.
+Also, runners who are racing or doing speedwork might prefer to wear lighter and more responsive shoes to get an extra boost down the backstretch.

-One shoe that works as well in the gym as on the road is the Kinvara, which weighs 7.8 ounces and has a 4mm offset.
-The Kinvara is lightweight and responsive enough for sprints and HIIT circuits, but also durable enough to wear for a marathon, thanks to a midsole made with high-quality EVA foam.
+One shoe that works as well in the gym as on the road is the men’s/women’s Kinvara.
+With a 4mm heel-to-toe offset, the Kinvara is lightweight and responsive enough for sprints and HIIT circuits, but also durable enough to wear during a marathon.

-If you want a shoe with a similar offset and weight, but with more cushioning, the Freedom ISO 2 is a great alternative to the Kinvara.
-For runners who are seeking more stability during both workout classes and base runs, we suggest the Liberty ISO 2, which features many of the same elements as the Freedom, but with a more supportive underfoot feel.
+If you want a shoe with a similar offset and weight, but with more cushioning, the men’s/women’s Freedom is a great alternative to the Kinvara.
+For runners who are seeking more stability during both workout classes and base runs, we suggest the men’s/women’s Tempus.
+It has many of the same elements as the Freedom but with a more supportive underfoot.

 Saucony running shoes

 While the shoes mentioned above work for all types of training and racing, other runners might prefer a more supportive and durable shoe for logging miles.
-Heel-strikers and athletes with a history of lower-leg injuries (such as tight calves or Achilles issues) would likely benefit the most from shoes with higher offsets and thicker midsoles, which may help reduce injury risk.
+Heel-strikers and athletes with a history of lower-leg injuries (such as tight calves or Achilles issues) would likely benefit from shoes with higher offsets and thicker midsoles to help reduce the chance of injury.

-For a durable running shoe that provides premium comfort and support, try the Triumph 17, which weighs between 9 and 10 ounces, has an 8mm offset, and features lightweight, plush cushioning from heel to toe.
-If you’re looking for a firmer shoe, pick the Ride ISO 2, which has an 8mm offset and weighs slightly less than the Triumph.
+For a durable running shoe that provides premium comfort and support, try the Triumph.
+It weighs between 8 and 10 ounces, has a 10mm offset, and features lightweight, plush cushioning from heel to toe.
+If you’re looking for a firmer shoe, pick the Ride.
+It has an 8mm offset and weighs slightly less than the Triumph 20.

 Remember, every runner has individual needs and preferences, and you might need to try out a few different shoes before you find the ones that work for you.
 Having trouble picking a pair?
-Tell us about yourself via our Shoe Advisor, an online tool that will help you narrow down your options.
-You can also pop into your local running store to have an expert fit you with shoes.
+The Saucony Shoe Finder is an online tool that will help you narrow down your options.
+You can also pop into your local running shoe store to have an expert fit you with shoes.